ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - recipientGatewayNetworkId REQUIRED: This is the identifier of the destination network or system behind the server.

-- senderGatewayDeviceIdentityPubkey OPTIONAL: The device public key of the sender gateway (client).
+- senderGatewayDeviceIdentityPublicKey OPTIONAL: The device public key of the sender gateway (client).

-- receiverGatewayDeviceIdentityPubkey OPTIONAL: The device public key of the receiver gateway
+- receiverGatewayDeviceIdentityPublicKey OPTIONAL: The device public key of the receiver gateway

 - senderGatewayOwnerId OPTIONAL: This is the identity information of the owner or operator of the sender gateway.